JerryXie98/SignBuddy/README.md

 To run it locally:
 * Clone the repository
-* Install all the packages located in `requirements.txt`
+* Install all the packages with `pip install -r requirements.txt`
 * Run server with `python app.py`
 * Open a browser to the IP given from console
-* If it is working, you should see a blank page with the title `???`
 * Click the button (is this working?), OR manually navigate to `<app-ip-address>/videochat`

 ![SignBuddy2](http://i.imgur.com/9Z0Sjit.png/ "SignBuddy2")